keystonejs/keystone/packages/keystone/README.md

 ### Config

-Registers a new list with `Keystone` and returns a `Keystone` list object.
+Registers a new list with KeystoneJS and returns a `Keystone` list object.

 | Option    | Type     | Default | Description                                                                                                 |
 | --------- | -------- | ------- | ----------------------------------------------------------------------------------------------------------- |